learn-academy-2024-alpha/lightbulb-challenge/README.md

 **Branch**: setup-on-off

-- As a user, I can see a square box on the screen with a black border and a white background.
+- As a user, I can see a square box on the screen with a black border and a white background.✅
-- As a user, I can see the word "off" inside the box.
+- As a user, I can see the word "off" inside the box.✅
-- As a user, every time I click on the box the word toggles between the word "off" and the word "on."
+- As a user, every time I click on the box the word toggles between the word "off" and the word "on."✅
 - As a user, when I see the word "off" the background color of the box is white.
 - As a user, when I see the word "on" the background color of the box is yellow.
 - As a user, I can see many boxes on the page all acting independently of one another.